B36 Tórshavn: International players

-International matches
+European competitions

 Clubs in the Faroe Islands first took part in European competitions in 1992, after the Faroe Islands Football Association became a member of UEFA in 1990.
-B36 was drawn against Avenir Beggen in the Cup winners Cup Qualifying round in 1992.
+B36 was drawn against Avenir Beggen in the Cup Winners Cup qualifying round in 1992.
 They came close, but didn't make it through to the first round after a 1–0 loss and a 1–1 draw at home.

 In 2005/06, the team reached the second round in the UEFA Cup after defeating ÍBV Vestmannaeyar of Iceland 3–2 on aggregate.
 In the second round, they narrowly lost to Danish Superliga-club FC Midtjylland 1–2 in the away leg and drew 2–2 at home.
 The team reached the second qualifying round of the UEFA Champions League in 2006/07 after defeating Birkirkara FC of Malta 5–2 on aggregate and were eliminated in second qualifying round of the UEFA Champions League, losing both matches to Fenerbahçe 4–0 and 5–0.

-In the 2018–19 UEFA Europa League, B36 reached the second qualifying round, after defeating St Joseph's Gibraltar on penalties in the preliminary round, after 2–2 on aggregate.
+In the 2018–19 UEFA Europa League, B36 reached the second qualifying round, after defeating St Joseph's, Gibraltar on penalties in the preliminary round, after 2–2 on aggregate.
 The team also made it through the first qualifying round by defeating OFK Titograd from Montenegro after a 0–0 draw at home and a 2–1 victory away.
 In the second round, B36 Tórshavn was up against Beşiktaş Istanbul.
 That opposition was too strong, and the matches ended 0–2 and 0–6.

+The campaign in 2020–21 Europa League was the most successful European campaign ever, where B36 became the first Faroese team to get through three rounds in an UEFA club competition.
+This was the year of the pandemic, so the qualifying matches in were played with one single match each round.
+The victories were won against St Joseph's, Gibraltar (away), Levadia Tallinn aet. at home and The New Saints after penalties at home.
+The opposition in the third round became a bit to strong.
+B36 played away, and lost 1-3 against CSKA Sofia.

+In the 2022–23 Conference League B36 became the first Faroese team ever, who managed to turn a defeat away into a win on aggregate.
+They lost 0-2 to Borac Banja Luka, but managed to win 3-1 aet. at home and 4-3 after penalties.
+The campaign ended in third round, where the danish team Viborg were the opponents.

+In the 2023–24 Conference League, B36 made it to the third qualifying round after victories against Paide Linnameeskond from Estonia and Haverfordwest County from Wales.
+In the third round the opposition from the Croat team Rijeka proved to be to strong, and B36 lost both matches.